4Crawler Offroad

 and time consuming.

-The Downey Rubicon shackle design uses two, unbraced side plates
+The old Downey Rubicon shackle design used two, unbraced

-with straight 18mm through bolts and nylon lock nuts to hold the
+side plates with straight 18mm through bolts and nylon lock nuts to

 independently, which reduces stress on the suspension and allows for